 - Edwards H, Giesekam J, Gooding J, Hardy P, Crook R (2012) Solar City Indicator: A methodology and ranking of the potential for PV in UK cities, PVSAT-8, 3rd April 2012, Newcastle, UK. download slides

-I was recently awarded the 2019 Richard Trevithick Fund Prize by the Institution of Civil Engineers with my co-authors John Barrett and Peter Taylor.
+In October I was awarded the 2019 Richard Trevithick Fund Prize by the Institution of Civil Engineers with my co-authors John Barrett and Peter Taylor.
 This was for our scenario analysis of embodied carbon in the UK construction industry.
 All the papers from the ICE publishing awards are available for free on their website.

 On the 24th May I presented at a workshop on greening construction supply chains at the Swedish EPA in Stockholm.
 The event was organised by Mistra Carbon Exit and Climate Strategies.
 My presentation focused upon policy options for low carbon construction and the slides can be downloaded here.